Qepanna/goFlux/README.md

 # Make a list of plots of all measurements, for each gastype.
 # With the function flux.plot, all parameters can be displayed.
-# You can chose what parameters to display on the plots.
+# You can choose what parameters to display on the plots.
 plot.legend = c("MAE", "RMSE", "AICc", "k.ratio", "g.factor")
 plot.display = c("MDF", "prec", "nb.obs", "flux.term")
 quality.check = TRUE